 You know you should publish more content–or be more consistent– but it takes time and effort.
 Most brands have bought into the idea that blogging can build your business.
 For the most part, they are right.

-Most businesses online are bought into the idea that blogging can build your business.
-Many startups (think about Moz, Buffer, and even a lot in a lot of other industries) based online have found that editorial content has many benefits, such as:
+Many startups, personal brands, and content creators (think about Moz, Buffer, Tim Ferris and so many more) based online have found that editorial content has many benefits, such as:

-- Attracting links to your domain, which helps with SEO
+- Attracting links to your domain, which helps with SEO;

-- More content on your domain focused around keywords people search helps with SEO
+- More content on your domain focused around keywords people search helps with SEO;

-- More content to promote in other places and for others to share with their audience
+- More content to promote in other places and for others to share with their audience.

 One of the lowest hanging opportunities for most businesses is simple – publishing on a schedule.